 Step 2: A claims representative is assigned to your claim

 The claims representative gathers as much information as possible about the crash and reviews the claim details, considering the rules of the road as outlined in the Motor Vehicle Act.
 They may consult other resources and/or use investigation tools.

 Step 3: Get an estimate of the damage

 An estimator examines the damage to your vehicle, then writes up an estimate of the repairs needed and their cost.
 Find out more about

-If it is not economical to repair the vehicle, it may be deemed a write-off.
-You’ll receive a settlement amount for the vehicle’s market value.
+If it's not economical to repair the vehicle, you’ll receive a payment based on the vehicle's determined value.
 Find out more about happens if your vehicle isn't repairable.